MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

-In order to compare the performance of pCN, MwG and RTM-pCN we study trace plots, correlation functions and integrated auto-correlation times.
-These quantities are calculated using the values $x \left( 0 \right)$.
-Figure \ref{cf_bimodal_gauss} shows both a trace plot over $10^5$ samples, and a truncated auto-correlation function calculated using $10^6$ samples for the $\rho_1$ experiment.
-It is clear from the trace plot that the Metropolis within Gibbs proposal mixes slower than the other two samplers.
-This conclusion is substantiated numerically in Table \ref{tab_den_iact_rho1} where we display the integrated autocorrelation times for the three methods.
-Here, and throughout, the integrated autocorrelation times are shown only to three significant figures and should only be treated as indicators of their true values -- computing them accurately is notoriously difficult \cite{sokal}.

-These integrated auto-correlation times clearly show that the pCN and RTM-pCN outperform MwG by an order of magnitude.
+In order to compare the performance of pCN, MwG and RTM-pCN, we show, in Figure~\ref{cfbimodalgauss} and Table~\ref{tabdeniactrho1}, trace plots, correlation functions and integrated auto-correlation times (the latter are notoriously difficult to compute accurately \cite{sokal} and displayed numbers to three significant figures should only be treated as indicative).
+The autocorrelation function decays for ergodic Markov chains, and its integral determines the asymptotic variance of sample path averages.
+The integrated autocorrelation time is used, via this asymptotic variance, to determine the number of steps required to determine an independent sample from the MCMC method.
+The figures and integrated autocorrelation times clearly show that the pCN and RTM-pCN outperform MwG by an order of magnitude.
 This reflects the fact that pCN and RTM-pCN are function space samplers, designed to mix independently of the mesh-size.
 In contrast, the MwG method is heavily mesh-dependent, since updates are made one Fourier component at a time.

-It is also interesting to compare the effect of the different priors.
-Note that the resulting asymptotic variance for the RTM-pCN is approximately double that of pCN.
-This suggests that the choice of a randomly truncated prior does not improve mixing when measured in terms of correlations.
-However RTM-pCN can have a reduced runtime, per unit error, when compared with pCN, as Table \ref{tab_den_runtimes_rho1} shows.
-These results were obtained on a laptop computer (quad core M520 CPU, core freq 1197MHz with 3MB shared cache) and the calculated time taken to draw an independent sample from the posterior.
-The improvement of RTM-pCN over pCN is due mainly to the reduction in the number of random number generations.
+Finally, we comment on the effect of the different priors.
+The asymptotic variance for the RTM-pCN is approximately double that of pCN.
+However, RTM-pCN can have a reduced runtime, per unit error, when compared with pCN, as Table~\ref{tabdenruntimesrho1} shows.
+This improvement of RTM-pCN over pCN is primarily caused by the reduction in the number of random number generations due to the adaptive size of the basis in which the unknown density is represented.

-The same three algorithms were also applied to the strongly frequency dependent distribution $\rho_2$.
-Figure \ref{cf_exp_sine} shows the resulting trace and auto-correlation plots in the same format as above.
-These plots clearly show that the RTM-pCN outperforms the pCN method for this example.
-The Table \ref{table2} shows the resulting IACTs for the respective methods and these figures show that the random truncation method gives a speedup factor of $2.76$.

-As above the run time and IACT can be combined to express the saving in terms of time taken to draw an independent sample.
-These values are shown in Table \ref{table11}:

-We note that the observations concerning the target measure based on $\rho_2$, and the role of the randomly truncated prior, are driven by the strong frequency dependence of the target and may not transfer to other examples, as experiments based on the target measure based on $\rho_1$ shows.